scanoss/ado-code-scan/OVERVIEW.md

 1. Copyleft: This policy checks if any component or code snippet is associated with a copyleft license.
 If such a license is detected, the pull request (PR) is rejected.
 The default list of Copyleft licenses is defined in the following [file](https://github.com/scanoss/ado-code-scan/blob/1218c4fe2dcda5f807b505e271096b1ec0afd8a9/codescantask/utils/license.utils.ts#L4).

-2. Undeclared: This policy compares the components detected in the repository against those declared in the sbom.json file (customizable through the sbom.filepath parameter).
+2. Undeclared: This policy compares the components detected in the repository against those declared in the scanoss.json file.
 If there are undeclared components, the PR is rejected.

 Additionally, if it is a Pull Request, a comment with a summary of the report will be automatically generated.